News and Events

 Darrell Griffith Athletic Center

-The Darrell Griffith Athletic Center is slated to open at West End School in early 2014.
+The Darrell Griffith Athletic Center is slated to open at West End School in the fall of 2014.
 The Groundbreaking Ceremony included reflections on Dr. Dunkenstein and our community by Denny Crum, Wade Houston, Mayor Fischer, Congressman Yarmuth, and Councilwoman Attica Scott.
 West End School accepts donations through Paypal, check, cash, and Square.
 You may also text "WES" to 80888 for an automatic $10 donation added onto your cell phone bill.
 More info here.

 Text to Donate $10